-The Local Authority has the discretion to decide whether or not the 'qualifying individual' is suitable to act on behalf of the service user, or has sufficient interest in their welfare.
+The Local Authority has the discretion to decide whether or not the 'qualifying individual' is suitable to act on behalf of the service user or has sufficient interest in their welfare.
 If this requirement is not met, the Council will notify them in writing giving a full explanation.

-Knowsley Council continues to be committed to listening to feedback, dealing with all complaints fairly and impartially and to providing a high quality service to those who make complaints.
+Knowsley Council continues to be committed to listening to feedback, dealing with all complaints fairly and impartially and to providing a high-quality service to those who make complaints.
 Wherever possible a proactive approach is taken to resolve concerns prior to the issue becoming a formal complaint.
 Learning from complaints and compliments and progress against arising actions are monitored by the Service Area and Designated Complaint's Officer.
-Senior Officers are provided with a weekly update on all new complaints to ensure that the issues raised during the process are communicated appropriately and effectively within the Council.
+Senior Officers are provided with monitoring information which provides information on all new complaints and complaints in progress to ensure that the issues raised during the process are communicated appropriately and effectively within the Council.
 Monthly updates of both complaints and compliments are produced to ensure themes are identified and services improved and developed following such feedback.
-An annual complaints report is published on the Knowsley internet.
+An annual complaints report is produced for Senior Managers, Elected Members, and members of the public.
+The report is published on the Knowsley internet.